Purebred sheep: Katahdin

 heritage breeds are usually no longer of commercial significance, it is important to preserve their genetics for reasons of biodiversity and historical relevance.

 farms or estates.
 The Navajo Churro is considered to be the oldest breed of sheep in the United States.
-Gulf Coast or Florida Natives or "Crackers" also descent from the sheep brought to the Americas by the Spaniards.
+Gulf Coast or Florida Natives or "Crackers" also descend from the sheep brought to the Americas by the Spaniards.
 A British breed of historical significance is the Leicester Longwool.
 The Colonial Williamsburg Foundation leads efforts to preserve this longwool breed.

 Ewe Breed Selection